catherinepollard/futurenhs-platform/docs/ci-setup.md

 # 1. Setting registry and cluster

-The CI is set up in the 'fnhsproduction' registry in the 'production' cluster.
+GitHub Actions is set up to push docker images to the 'fnhsproduction' registry in the 'production' cluster.

 If you want to push to another registry or another cluster then a new set of secrets need to be generated and edited in the GitHub repository.